martin-lizner/trezor-ssh-agent/README.md

 The following are known issues and their solutions or workarounds.

+#### I'm seeing `Device not connected` in the logs

+Check that you don't have an open browser window to myTrezor.com or perhaps another application (such as MultiBit HD) that is holding a connection to the device open.

 #### My production Trezor/KeepKey doesn't work on Ubuntu

 Out of the box Ubuntu classifies HID devices as belonging to root.
 You can override this rule by creating your own under `/etc/udev/rules.d`: